Hong Kong First Division League: Exceptions

 There were two teams, The Army and The Police, that are not required to be relegated.
 The league explained that soldiers in The Army team were frequently redeployed to another country and hence it was very difficult to establish teamwork.
 The Police team were not required to be relegated as they supply the venue Police Sports and Recreation Club for the league.

-Another relegation exception was made to South China Athletic Association during the 2006–07 season.
+Another relegation exception was made to South China during the 2006–07 season.
 The Hong Kong Football Association approved a request from South China to remain in the first division on 14 June 2006.
 The reason for exception was not disclosed.
 The public believed that this application was allowed probably because South China has a long history in the First Division League and it would otherwise be humiliating for the club to be relegated to the Second Division.
 Another reason is that other football clubs rely on the large fan base of South China to generate revenues.
 Relegation would have resulted in a lose-lose situation for all sides.